Creamy Mashed Potatoes

 Instructions

-• Peel and wash potatoes, then cut into large 2-inch chunks.
-Add to a pot and fill with cold water, until just covered.
+• Peel potatoes and cut into 2-inch chunks.
+Place into a large pot and cover with cold water.

-Season with 1 tablespoon kosher salt and bring to a boil.
-Once boiling, reduce heat and simmer for 12 to 15 minutes, until potatoes are fork tender.
+• Add 1 tablespoon kosher salt to the water.
+Bring to a boil over high heat, then reduce to a simmer.
+Cook for 12 to 15 minutes, until potatoes are just fork-tender.

 Notes